 Born in Nigeria to British parents, Sussan Ley spent her early childhood in the United Arab Emirates, before migrating to Australia at the age of 13 with her parents and older brother.
 Schooled in the U.K., QLD and ACT, later…

 Concetta Fierravanti-Wells was sworn in as Minister for International Development and the Pacific on 18 February 2016.
 Concetta is a former Assistant Minister for Multicultural Affairs with responsibilities in the Attorney General Department, Department of Border Protection and Department of…

 Ann was born in Milton and finished her Science degree in Canberra, where she began teaching.
 She has lived locally for 25 years choosing to bring up her family on the South Coast.
 Her sons Rodney, Barry and daughter Kim…

 Lucy was elected as the Federal Member for Robertson on the Central Coast of New South Wales in September 2013.
 Lucy’s family first moved to Point Clare in 1985, and Lucy and her siblings attended the local school at Narara…

 Patrons for the NSW Liberal Women’s Council are:

-Hon Pru Goward MP Minister for Mental Health, Minister for Medical Research, Assistant Minister for Health, Minister for Women, and Minister for the Prevention of Domestic Violence and Sexual Assault
+Hon Pru Goward MP Minister for Family and Community Services, Minister for Social Housing, and Minister for the Prevention of Domestic Violence and Sexual Assault

 Past Presidents of NSW Liberal Women’s Council